qianngli/SFPN/README.md

         parser.add_argument("--step", type=int, default=30, help="Sets the learning rate to the initial LR decayed by momentum every n epochs")

 - To optimize our model, the **ADAM** optimizer with **β1 = 0.9** and **β2 = 0.99** is chosen.
-- Moreover, we set **2α = β** in our article.

 #### model $\mathcal{F}$
 we also use the ADAM optimizer to learn parameters.
-The learning rate is fixed as 5−5 in our study.
+The learning rate is fixed as 5^−5 in our study.

-        parser.add_argument("--lr", type=int, default=1e-4, help="lerning rate")
-        parser.add_argument("--step", type=int, default=30, help="Sets the learning rate to the initial LR decayed by momentum every n epochs")

 ### Train & Test
 You can train or test directly from the command line as such: